RaspberryPiFoundation/minecraft-whack-a-block/en/index.md

 You will use events to find out the position of the block which was hit, before using `getBlock(x,y,z)` to see if the block hit was glowstone.
 If it was, you will then use `setBlock(x,y,z,blockId)` to turn it back to stone, before reducing the number of blocks lit and increasing the player's score.

-1. Indented under the `while blocksLit < 9` loop, create the following code to loop through the block hit events list:
+1. Indented under the `while blocks_lit < 9` loop, create the following code to loop through the block hit events list:

 	~~~ python
 		for hitBlock in mc.events.pollBlockHits():